tobyhodges/fair-research-software/episodes/06-code-readability.md

     - Change data_t to output_file
     - Change g_file to graph_file

 b.
+What other variable names in our code would benefit from renaming?
+c.
 Commit your changes to your repository.
 Remember to use an informative commit message.

 ::: solution